+At St Mary's, we integrate the Gospel Values and the teachings of the Catholic Church into every aspect of learning, teaching and life of our school community.
 At St Mary's we respect each person as a unique individual with something to offer and something to learn, and we value positive relationships between staff and children, based on courtesy and respect, which we believe are vital to the development of self-esteem as well as self-discipline.
 Developing such relationships relies on the good behaviour of our pupils, which we encourage and reward.
 Everyone expects the very best behaviour and we work together to achieve it.
 We treat children fairly and consistently by valuing and taking account of their individual needs.
-We also teach values, attitudes and skills which foster mutual respect and care and use collective worship, class circle times, and PSHE lessons to discuss and respond to such values.
-By rewarding and reinforcing examples of good behaviour, we increase children's esteem.
+We also teach values, in line with our Gospel Values , attitudes and skills which foster mutual respect and care and use collective worship, class circle times, and PSHE lessons to discuss and respond to such values.